2008 RAV4 New Car Test Drive

-Standard features include air conditioning, cruise control, AM/FM/CD/MP3/WMA stereo with six speakers, the usual powered and keyless-remote features, manually adjustable driver and front passenger seats, tilt-and-telescope steering wheel and auto-off headlamps.
-The four-cylinder RAV4 has P215/70R16 tires on steel wheels with hubcaps, the V6 is upgraded with P225/65R17 tires on styled steel wheels.
+Standard features for all RAV4s include air conditioning, cruise control, AM/FM/CD stereo with six speakers, MP3/WMA capability, and auxiliary input jack; power windows; power foldable mirrors; keyless-remote locking; 60/40 split second-row seats with manual recline and for-and-aft adjustment; tilt-and-telescope steering wheel; three 12-volt power outlets; rear privacy glass; and auto-off headlights.
+The base four-cylinder RAV4 has P215/70R16 tires on steel wheels with hubcaps.
+The V6 is upgraded with P225/65R17 tires on styled steel wheels.
+All models come with a full-size spare tire.

 - Fastest-depreciating cars in the United States